As Democrats Purge Weinstein's Cash, Impact On The Party Is Likely To Be Low

 Despite his frequent checks to candidates and party committees, which raise their money under tight contribution limits, Weinstein never ventured into the deep end of political giving, where America's wealthiest political players write seven- or eight-figure checks to largely unregulated super PACs.
 And his companies, Miramax and the Weinstein Company, don't appear in federal disclosure reports.

 His personal giving was outweighed by two other factors.
 He was a leader in a famously liberal industry.
-And as a bundler, he delivered much more in other people's money than he gave himself.
+And as a bundler, he delivered much more in other people's money than he gave on his own.
 It all led to close connections with top-tier Democrats.

 When President Barack Obama visited Weinstein's home in 2012 for a fundraiser, Weinstein told the $35,800-per-ticket crowd, "You can make the case that he's the Paul Newman of American presidents."

 The New York Times once described Weinstein as "a family friend" of Bill and Hillary Clinton.
 And when host Charlie Rose interviewed him on CBS This Morning in 2012, they had this exchange.

 Rose: "So Bill Clinton, Hillary Clinton, Barack Obama, which of those three is your favorite?"
-Weinstein: "I have no favorites.
-It's like the Beatles."

-Much of Weinstein's cash went to either the Democratic National Committee, or the party's House and Senate campaign committees.
+Much of Weinstein's cash went to either the Democratic National Committee or the party's House and Senate campaign committees.
 But the longest list of beneficiaries — now the longest list of politicians purging his contributions — is on the Senate side of the Capitol.
-Over the years he gave to 30 Senate hopefuls — including Weinstein's sole Republican recipient, 2010 Senate candidate John Chachas in Nevada.
+Over the years, he gave to 30 Senate hopefuls — including Weinstein's sole Republican recipient, 2010 Senate candidate John Chachas in Nevada.

 Thirteen Weinstein recipients are now sitting senators, and 12 have said they're getting rid of his money.
-Sen. Dianne Feinstein, D-Calif., said that she's weighing what to do with her two contributions — a total of $1,375 from 23 years ago.
+Sen. Dianne Feinstein, D-Calif., who got a total of $1,375 from Weinstein, said that she's contributing $10,000 to a women's shelter in Los Angeles.
 And Hillary Clinton has said she intends to donate Weinstein's past contributions to charity.

 Mike Fraioli, a veteran Democratic fundraiser, said Weinstein's exit from Democratic politics won't matter.
-"There may have been a time when one individual was make-or-break," Fraioli said, but it's gone.
+"There may have been a time when one individual was make or break," Fraioli said, but it's gone.
 "There's just so much money in the system now."

-Note: An earlier version of this story incorrectly said Sen. Patrick Leahy is from New Hampshire.
-He represents Vermont.